meilisearch/specifications/text/0002-searchable-display-attributes-behaviors.md

 ### Summary

 We wanted to change `searchable_attributes`, beacause it was confusing.
 We recently add wildcard in this field to select all.
 This last change introduced lot of edge-cases:
-- we don't know the order of searchable attributes when we use wildcards
+- we don't know the order of searchable attributes when we use wildcards.

-Searchable attribute have several uses:
+Searchable attributes have several uses:
 - know in which fields we can search
 - know the importance of fields for the criterion `Attributes`